 Having already hosted the Olympics (1988) and the World Cup (2002, co-hosted with Japan), Korea is no stranger to the pressures of staging major sporting events.
 After announcing its Formula One deal, race organizers Korea Auto Valley Operation (KAVO) and local and national government agencies threw themselves into preparations and the circuit was just finished in time for the debut race.

 The track is to be found in the South Jeolla region, in the southwestern part of the Korean peninsula.
 It is around 370 km from the Korean capital, Seoul.
 It's a fairly rural location, full of stunning natural scenery, with magnificent mountains such as Mt Jirisan and Mt Wolchulsan, and a number of beautiful islands such as Hongdo, Baekdo and Geomundo.

 The city of Jeollanam-do, however, is developing around the circuit, which will serve as its focal point and in the future expect a cityscape backdrop to rival Singapore.
 The region is also a growing centre for tourism and culture in Northeast Asia, and organizers are following Abu Dhabi's lead and developing the area surrounding the circuit with a high-tech business park, residential and leisure facilities.

-The 5.615-km Yeongam track has been designed by celebrated circuit architect Hermann Tilke and boasts a stunning waterside location.
-It is made up of a temporary 'street circuit' section, which is included for the Grand Prix, and a 3.045-km permanent track, which will be used all year round.
+The 5.615-km Yeongam track's design is the work of celebrated circuit architect Hermann Tilke and boasts a stunning waterside location.
+It is made up of a temporary 'street circuit' section, which is included for the Grand Prix, and a 3.045-km permanent track, for use all year round.